Amin-MAG/My-Notes/Cryptocurrency.md

 - Hiding
 - Puzzle friendliness: to be difficult to bruteforce

+# How to earn BTC
+The computer should find a nonce and hash the whole mem pool and nonce together.
+In case that this hash is lower than difficulty, your block is accepted.
+That's how you show your Prove Of Work (POW).

 # Resources
 - A Comprehensive Introduction: BITCOIN AND CRYPTOCURRENCY TECHNOLOGIES
 - [Jadi Blockchain Course](https://docs.google.com/presentation/d/1sqgx2gQE0G2UXa4MpOYNPyDkFPsjuBZuKLBhAtfBXC0/edit#slide=id.p)